Guidelines for agrochemical registrants

 Treatments

-• The final application must be applied at the withholding period (WHP) that the registrant feels will yield the appropriate residues to satisfy export markets that do not have a maximum residue limit (MRL).
-In most cases, this will be a non-detectable residue.
-For instance, if growth stage E-L 31 (berries pea-size, 7 mm diameter) is the label WHP, the last application at each of the six sites would be E-L 31.
+• At each of the SIX test sites there must be a CONTROL (untreated) and a STANDARD LABEL treatment, where the active(s) is applied at the planned label rate for the maximum number of allowable applications per season.
+The final application must be applied at the withholding period (WHP) that the registrant feels will yield the appropriate residues to satisfy export markets that do not have a maximum residue limit (MRL).
+In most cases, this will be a non-detectable residue in resulting wine.
+This timing will most likely be the same as the label WHP or earlier.

 • This treatment should provide samples containing higher levels of residues than typically expected.
 This study is used to confirm that at higher residue levels there will be no effect on wine quality.

-Analysis
+Residue Analysis

 This is to provide wineries data about: